-Carl J. (Rick) Rickertsen has been a member of our Board of Directors since January 2013.
+CARL J. (RICK) RICKERTSEN Director

 Mr. Rickertsen is currently a managing partner of Pine Creek Partners, a private equity investment firm based in Washington, D.C., a position he has held since January 2004.
 He has worked in private equity since 1987.
-Prior to founding Pine Creek Partners in 2004, Mr. Rickertsen was chief operating officer and partner of Thaver Capital Partners from 1998 to 2004.
+Prior to founding Pine Creek Partners in 2004, Mr. Rickertsen was chief operating officer and partner of Thayer Capital Partners from 1998 to 2004.
 Mr. Rickertsen was a founding partner of three Thayer investment funds and is a published author.
-He serves on the board of directors of Hut 8 Mining Corp., MicroStrategy and Apollo Senior Credit Funds (AIF and AFT).
 He was formerly a board member of Noranda Corporation, Convera Corporation, UAP Holding Corp., and Homeland Security Capital Corporation.
-Mr. Rickertsen graduated with distinction from Stanford University and Harvard Graduate School of Business, obtaining a B.S. in Industrial Engineering from Stanford and M.B.A. from Harvard.
-Mr. Rickertsen's extensive business experience qualifies him to serve as a director of the Company.